unicef/iogt-pwa/README.md

 For questions and support please use the [community chat](https://discord.gg/phuq48).
 The [issue list](https://github.com/unicef/iogt-pwa/issues) of this repo is exclusively for bug reports and feature requests.

+## Issues

+Please make sure to read the [Issue Tracker](https://github.com/unicef/iogt-pwa/issues) before making a pull request.
+If you have a IoGT-PWA related feature/imporovement/bug fix suggestion, please send an email to the Community Manager via t4dbaecar@gmail.com to add it [curated list](https://github.com/unicef/iogt-pwa/issues).

 ## Changelog

 Detailed changes for each release are documented in the [release notes.](https://github.com/unicef/iogt-pwa/releases)